neocruiser/neocruiser.github.io/static/about.md

 Machine learning was even more complex, a black box of statistics.

 Now, its 2018, more than a decade after leaving Lebanon.
-I develop `machine learning` and `bioinformatics` techniques to investigate `genetics` cues across many species.
+I develop `machine learning` and `bioinformatics` techniques to investigate `genetic` cues across many species.
 My designs help laboratories discover the intricate gene networks in disease mechanisms.
 The process is far from being straightforward.
 I am left struggling with scientists who take shortcuts, I have felt the defects of such applications.